sunil-kannan/Obsidian-Software/Software/Networking/Routing/Routing.md

 ## Sending data packets to the same subnet

 While sending same data packets to the same subnet, doesn't need routing.
-There is a thing called "Switch" i

 - A wants to send to B: